Mohammed-Rwelly/Glassdoor-Data-Science-Job-Salary-Predictor-with-Machine-Learning/README.md

         Why scrapping?
         Other than the fact that it is fun, Glassdoor’s library provides a limited number of data points.
 It doesn’t allow you to scrape jobs or reviews.
 You only get to scrape companies, which was useless in my case

-        Why Selenuim?

-        There are data points such as company valuation and job location under the “Company” tab and we want to access that

-        information as well.
-The webpage does not show that content unless the user clicks on the “Company” tab.
-This makes clicking

-        on the “Company” tab necessary.
-Using requests library and doing simple get requests would not work for this type of website.

-        Therefore, the only way to scrape that data is to write a program that mimics a human user.
-Selenium is a library that lets

-        you code a python script that would act just like a human user.

-         Tips about the data scrapping step:

          a)Some errors may be due to the slow internet speed so adding extra time.sleep functions between page loading steps will help prevent errors